ericholscher/ericholscher.com/site/blog/2015/oct/16/the-importance-of-being-welcoming.rst

 Encouraging Courage
 -------------------

-The hardest part for me is walking up to a group of people that I don't know.
-Or that I do know, and respect.
+The hardest part for me is walking up to a group of people that I don't know, or that I do know, and respect.
 I will generally default to sitting by myself or staring at my phone, instead of joining a conversation that would likely be quite interesting.